oden-lang/oden-lang.github.io/user-guide/language-reference/type-system.md

 of identity will be `(int -> int)`.
 In other words, all occurences of `#a` are substituted for `int`.

-*Currently all type variables are generated automatically by the type inference process.
-Explicit type signatures and annotations will hopefully be supported some day.*

 ## Functions

 The type of a function $$f\colon A \to B$$ is written `(A -> B)`.